Biobix/proteoformer/README.md

 If you download the raw data (FASTQ) from SRA, you can use the [SRA toolkit](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=toolkit_doc&f=std).
 However, we made a module to speed up this downloading process by using multiple cores of your system for multiple files at once.
-Use the specific environment for this tool, if using this module.
+Use the specific environment for this tool, while using this module.
 For example:

 ```
 source activate download_sra_parallel